 That should make inspection less of a burden – as well as making it easier to defend your position if any human errors have crept in.

 Half a century after VAT was born, software can help to a degree that would have been unimaginable to the finance teams who first tackled the tax with no more computing power than that of their desktop adding machines.

-If you’re spending far too much time manually consolidating your group accounts, SPVs or assets, then join our upcoming webinar.
+If you’re spending far too much time manually consolidating your group accounts, SPVs or assets, then watch our on-demand webinar.
 We show you how you can automate financial consolidation and intercompany transactions in one click.